 The Pilgrims Office

 The Pilgrims Office / Oficina de Peregrinos (or to call it by its correct name Centro Internacional de Acollida ao Peregrino) is where you go if you want a Compostela certificate.
-It is on Rúa das Carretas, from Praza do Obradoiro standing in front of the Parador walk left down the ramp and turn right, it's down the end on the left.
-It is open Easter to October 08:00 to 20:00, otherwise 10:00 to 18:00.
+It is on Rúa das Carretas, from Praza do Obradoiro standing facing the Parador walk left down the ramp and turn right, it's down the end on the left.
+It is open Easter to October 09:00 to 19:00, other times 10:00 to 18:00.
 Their website is www.oficinadelperegrino.com Covid has forced them to change how they operate to avoid having large number of people congregating in a confined space.
 This system is still evolving, for an up-to-date description of what you need to do to get a Compostela see www.caminoguide.net/background

 The Vía de la Plata Guide is also available as an app.
 It contains all the great information as this online guide plus: